Kenyan insurtech startup Pula raises $6M Series A to derisk smallholder farmers across Africa – TechCrunch

 Founded by Rose Goslinga and Thomas Njeru in 2015, Pula delivers agricultural insurance and digital products to help smallholder farmers navigate climate risks, improve their farming practices and bolster their incomes over time.

 Agriculture insurance has traditionally relied on farm business.
 In the U.S. or Europe with typically large farms, an average insurance premium is $1,000.
-But in Africa, where smallholding or small-scale farms are the norms, the number stands at an average of $4.
+But in Africa, where smallholding or small-scale farms are the norm, the number stands at an average of $4.

-It is particularly telling that the value of agricultural insurance premiums in Africa represents less than 1 percent of the world’s total when the continent has 17 percent of the world’s arable land.
+It is particularly telling that the value of agricultural insurance premiums in Africa represents less than 1% of the world’s total when the continent has 17% of the world’s arable land.

 This disparity stems from the fact that the traditional method of calculating insurance through farm visits is often unaffordable for these smallholder farmers.
 Thus, they are often neglected from financial protection against climate risks like flood, drought, pestilence and hail.

 Pula is solving this problem by using technology and data.
-Through its Area Yield Index Insurance product, the insurtech startup leverages machine learning, crop cuts experiments and data points relating to weather patterns and farmer losses, to build products that cater to various risks.
+Through its Area Yield Index Insurance product, the insurtech startup leverages machine learning, crop-cut experiments and data points relating to weather patterns and farmer losses, to build products that cater to various risks.

 But getting farmers on board has never been easy, Goslinga told TechCrunch.
 According to her, Pula has understood not to sell insurance directly to small-scale farmers, because they can suffer from optimism bias.
 “Some think a climate disaster wouldn’t hit their farms for a particular season; hence, they don’t ask for insurance initially.
 But if they witness any of these climate risks during the season, they would want to get insurance, which is counterproductive to Pula,” said the founder in a phone call.